Pre-Purchase Home Inspections

 |Using Google Translate, you can view this webpage in the language of your choice.|

-Heimer Engineering performs home inspections, building inspections, condominium inspections, and co-op inspections in the State of New York.
-We do not perform inspections or recommend Inspectors or Engineers outside of the State of New York.
+Heimer Engineering℠ performs home inspections, building inspections, condominium inspections, and co-op inspections in the State of New York.
 We provide Licensed Professional Engineer consultation services including hurricane and storm damage and damage from adjoining construction.
 Expert witness services are provided regarding playground injuries, parking lot, walkway, and stairway slip, trip, and fall.

-The website was designed by Harold Krongelb.
-Post design review was performed by Matthew John Rapisarda.
-Sitemaps and indexing information can be found at Page Sitemap, Image Sitemap, and Video Sitemap.
-Heimer Engineering's domains include www.heimer.com, www.expert-witness-ny.com, www.home-inspection-ny.com, www.professional-engineer.com, and www.home-inspection-engineer.com.
+The Heimer Engineering℠ website was designed and is maintained by Harold Krongelb P.E.
+The contents of this website were written by Harold Krongelb P.E.
+This website is not intended to offer Engineering opinions or advice.
+Sitemaps and indexing information can be found at Page Sitemap, Image Sitemap, Mobile Sitemap, and Video Sitemap.
+Heimer Engineering's domains include www.heimer.com, www.home-inspection-ny.com, www.professional-engineer.com, and www.home-inspection-engineer.com.
 Heimer Engineering posts updates on Facebook.

-(C) 1997-2017 Heimer Engineering PC.
+©1997-2018 Andrea and Harold Krongelb.
 All rights reserved.
 Used under license by Heimer Engineering PC.

 2171 Jericho Turnpike

 Commack, New York, USA 11725-2947

 ✅ Staten Island, New York: 718.227.5000